allenfromu/Multi-Paxos-UDP/README.md

  * From the eclipse IDE, import the project to workspace, File->Import->Existing Projects into Workspace.
  * Note you might need to add Akka package into eclipse, to do so:
   * Download the latest version of <a href="http://akka.io/downloads/" target="_blank"> Akka Actor</a>
-  * In eclipse, right click the Single-Decree-Paxos project,go Build Paths -> Add External Archives ...
+  * In eclipse, right click the Multi-Paxos project,go Build Paths -> Add External Archives ...
  * Note that if you want to run it from eclipse, main function is in **src/main/scala/Impl/Main.scala**

 ##Supports and further improvement.